 There are two main handbooks for traditional public playground safety ("CPSC Public Playground Safety Handbook" and the "ASTM F1487 Standards"), both of which are focused on manufactured equipment.
-Additional resources for safety guidelines in Texas include Minimum Standards for Childcare Centers and The Regulatory Framework for Outdoor Learning Environments in Texas Childcare Facilities.
+Additional resources for safety guidelines in Texas include Minimum keeping in mind the intent of the feature.

-Some guidelines from existing resources for play structures can be applied to natural play spaces in order to provide consistency and set measurable minimum standards.
-While nature play spaces do not have regulations in the same way that traditional playscapes do, best practices are to follow those guidelines as it relates to safety, keeping in mind the intent of the feature.
 Other elements in nature play spaces may fall under the description of "furniture" or "natural features" and fall outside the minimum standards set by equipment and structures guidelines.
 For example, natural seating may also be used for play but since the main intent is seating, not play, it does not require the same regulations.
 When referring to traditional playground safety standards, the primary safety concerns will likely be entrapments and use zones.
 Whether ASTM standards apply or not, other directives may still be applicable, including floodplain requirements or accessibility standards, and the design team needs to be cognizant of overlapping regulation fields.